Eat & Drink

 The Hakata area is in front of Hakata Station, a major bullet train station and transport hub.

-Hakata Station is the city's main station and connects Fukuoka to the rest of Kyushu and Japan via bullet train.
-You can reach the station in as little as five hours from Tokyo or two and a half hours from Osaka.
+Hakata Station is the city's main station and connects Fukuoka to the rest of Kyushu and Japan via bullet train, local trains, and buses.
+You can reach the station by bullet train in as little as five hours from Tokyo or two and a half hours from Osaka.
 The station has a large bus terminal with buses to a number of cities across Kyushu .

 The Hakata area used to be a merchant town before it merged with the castle town of Fukuoka to become the modern-day city of Fukuoka .
 Hakata's distinct personality still remains though, and the area has its own distinct traditions and attractions.

 The Hakata area hosts two major festivals each year, the Hakata Dontaku and Hakata Gion Yamakasa .
 The Hakata Dontaku , a parade extravaganza, takes place during Golden Week in May.
-It is the most attended festival in Japan, with two to three million people attending annually and over 30,000 participants.
+It is the most attended festival in Japan, with more than two million people attending annually and over 30,000 participants.

 Reisen Park, towards Nakasu , is the launchpad for several of the city's lesser-known events, including the now-annual Oktoberfest and the Pride Parade.